 * USS MISSOURI Memorial, work detail team leader

 * Kaneohe Elementary Partners in Education Program, Recess and Fitness support

-Mo thought: “With a passion to serve, I like to see ideas implemented efficiently and effectively.
-I'm also patient enough to know that some plans take time to simmer before being implemented and require the advice of our kupuna, and even keiki.
-I believe an effective design-think mentality can solve some of our challenges and help to implement solutions in a sustainable way.
+I'm also patient enough to know that some plans take time to "simmer" before being implemented and require the guidance and advice of our kupuna, and even our keiki (elders and children) .